nidakasap/nidakasap/README.md

-## About Me
+### Hi there! 👋

-Hello there!
+I'm a Software Engineer based in Berlin, passionate about building intuitive and performant web applications.

-I'm a Software Engineer based in Berlin.
-Currently, I'm in the midst of a full-stack course, diligently working to improve my skills.
-Additionally, I have completed the front-end part of the course and received a certificate.
+🔧 My current stack includes **React**, **TypeScript**, **Next.js**, and **Node.js**.

-My focus lies on improving my coding abilities and expanding my knowledge of web technologies, with a focus on React, and other web technologies.
+🚀 I'm currently working on personal projects to deepen my full-stack skills and contribute to open-source.
-Throughout the course, my goal is to jump into several project.
-And after learn new topic, I like to practice it through hands-on projects and share them to reinforce my understanding.
+🎯 Learning more about performance optimization, clean architecture, and DevOps fundamentals.

-I genuinely believe this hands-on approach is the best way to track my progress and witness my improvement in coding!
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/nidakasap).

-Happy coding! 💻 🎉
+Happy coding! 💻

 ## Languages and Tools